testflows/TestFlows-WebSite/source/handbook/index.md

     pass
 ```

-or you can specify `pattern` explicitely.
+or you can specify `pattern` explicitly.
 For example,

 ```python
 @TestScenario